 Focusing on security basics

-The most simple tricks in the book: strong and complex passwords, regularly updated patch programs, and enabling a two-factor authentication security system for all employees.
+The most simple tricks in the book: are strong and complex passwords, regularly updated patch programs, and enabling a two-factor authentication security system for all employees.

 Viewing security as an enabler